gabigarms/BT5153-Final-Project/README.md

 ## Description
 This project aims to train image detection models to augment and or enhance the diagnostic accuracy of medical professionals in the early detection of brain tumors.

-We evaluated and refined serveral machine learning models: Vision Transformer, U-Net with DenseNet-121, and YOLO on a pre-labelled brain tumour MRI scans dataset.
+Our team evaluated and refined serveral machine learning models: Vision Transformer, U-Net with DenseNet-121, and YOLO on a pre-labelled brain tumour MRI scans dataset.

-We have included our insights into the methodology, challenges and the potential impact of this project in its real-world ability to support and augment decision-making processes in medical diagnostics.
+We have included a brief summary of our results and evaluated the potential impact of this project for real-world applications in supporting and augmenting the decision-making processes in medical diagnostics.
+For detailed results and evaluation, kindly reach out to us.

 ## Table of Contents
 - [1.
 Installation and Setup](#1-installation-and-setup)